uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: How the platform edition handles the passage of time in the gameplay footage; approaches to timekeeping inevitably influence narrative pacing as well as the timing and rhythm of both players and games

-Two options for this element ("meditative / zen" and "persistent") are defined here to avoid confusion.
+Two terms for this element ("meditative / zen" and "persistent") are defined here to avoid confusion.

 Select "meditative / zen" if the game "tr[ies] to calm or relax players.
 These types of games often have no goals and players can't do anything wrong inside the game" (Poff and Atari 2025).